PBorocz/manage/README.md

 ### v0.1.11 - 2023-09-06

-- FIXED: Address vulnerability of gitpython (CVE-2023-40590).
+- FIX: Address vulnerability of gitpython (CVE-2023-40590).

 ### v0.1.10 - 2023-08-17

-- FIXED: Address removal of e-Tugra root certificate from certifi library (CVE-2023-37920).
+- FIX: Address removal of e-Tugra root certificate from certifi library (CVE-2023-37920).

 ### v0.1.9 - 2023-07-20

-- FIXED: Add missing "main" dependency on `gitpython` (was coming implicitly from pytest-git but we need it for releases explicitly).
+- FIX: Add missing "main" dependency on `gitpython` (was coming implicitly from pytest-git but we need it for releases explicitly).

 ### v0.1.8 - 2023-07-19

-- CHANGED: Removed argument "pathspec" from `git_commit`, all staged items are now committed (only argument is optional commit message).
+- CHANGE: Removed argument "pathspec" from `git_commit`, all staged items are now committed (only argument is optional commit message).
 - INTERNAL: Add more consistency obo use of `verbose` and `confirm` options.
 - INTERNAL: Added tests for `git_add` and `git_commit` methods.

 ### v0.1.7 - 2023-07-18

-- CHANGED: Removed method `poetry-lock-refresh`.
+- CHANGE: Removed method `poetry-lock-refresh`.
 The underlying command `poetry lock --no-update` will be done automatically (net of confirmation) as part of the `poetry-lock-check` method.
-- CHANGED: Moved up to python 3.11 (specifically 3.11.3) to take advantage of built-in TOML support.
+- CHANGE: Moved up to python 3.11 (specifically 3.11.3) to take advantage of built-in TOML support.
 Contact me if you think it's important to you that I support backwards compatibility with older python versions (that don't have tomllib built-in).
-- CHANGED: Pulled (limited) support for method-specific command-line argument setting until we deal with method meta-data better (was only used for 1 argument: `poetry_version` to bump).
+- CHANGE: Pulled (limited) support for method-specific command-line argument setting until we deal with method meta-data better (was only used for 1 argument: `poetry_version` to bump).
 - INTERNAL: Incorporate use of [pytest-git](https://pypi.org/project/pytest-git/) to begin structured testing of git methods.

 ### v0.1.6 - 2023-07-15